Editor’s Note: A version of this article was first published by CNN on November 8, 2012.

 Red Bull driver David Coulthard even argued on the team radio: “If it comes down to my choice, I want to race.”

-But at the end of the parade lap, the seven Michelin teams peeled off into the pit lane -- leaving only Ferrari, Jordan and Minardi to contest the race.
+But at the end of the parade lap, the seven Michelin teams peeled off into the pit lane – leaving only Ferrari, Jordan and Minardi on the grid.